One of aviation’s great unsolved mysteries is the disappearance of BSAA Flight CS-59.

-Morse isn’t a foreign language: it’s a cipher for English.
-However, it’s scriptio continua, with all the challenges this presents.
+Morse isn’t a foreign language (it’s a cipher for English), but it’s scriptio continua.
 Its dots and dashes represent 26 letters and 10 numbers, but there’s no special character for a space.
 Operator convention“Morse Code & Abbreviations.”
 Portland State University, 2021, web.cecs.pdx.edu/%7Ecaleb/aa7ou/ham_pages/morse_abb.html. is that spaces between letters are signaled by a pause equal to three dots, while spaces between words are signaled by a pause equal to seven dots.
 But if the signaler is in a hurry (or panicking), the pauses might get shortened, creating an ambiguous message that could be deciphered multiple ways.

 The exact transmission was.